 In this article, we break down how Google Photos works to help you decide whether it meets your storage needs.
-If you want to gain even more insight, you can also read our rundown of its competition, in our guide to the best cloud storage or check our Google Photos review.
+If you want to gain even more insight, you can also read our rundown of its competition in our guide to the best cloud storage and the best Google Photos alternatives.
+Also check our Google Photos review.
 Also see today's top cloud storage deals below:

 Getting started on Google Photos